Out of Many Scattered Things: Lady Stardust

 “You read my internal memo, I think,” Lightcap says.
 “The ‘report’ is classified.”

 “I’m bad with bureaucratic lingo,” Serge admits.
 “Sure.
 I read your ‘internal memo’, then.
-Where you advocated for the identification and training of drifting pilot pairs.
-And when I was reading it I was—wondering how you thought you might fit into all of this.
-Whether you’d stay on the theoretical side, whether our Drift would be your only Drift—or whether you might want to try it again?
-Whether you might want to be part of a pilot team?
-Whether you and I might be a team.
-Might be the first team.”
+The one where you advocated for the identification and training of pilot pairs.
+As I read it—I was wondering how you thought you might fit into all of this.
+Whether you’d stay on the theoretical side or whether you might want to be part of a pilot team?”

-The thrashing desire for that exact outcome is something that she hasn’t been able to crush.
+She doesn’t answer.
+The thrashing desire for that exact outcome is something she hasn’t been able to crush.

-Serge rotates his wine glass in his hands and doesn’t say anything.
+Serge nods, rotates his wine glass in his hands and doesn’t say anything.

-“And then there’s the question as to whether it’s a smart choice.
-A good use of resources.
-Should I be so enmeshed in a single part of the process, when I’m in charge of making sure the entire thing goes to completion?
-Part of the answer to that question depends on how—unique we are.
-You and I. Whether just anyone can do what we did.
+“It’s not a smart choice,” she continues.
+“It’s not a good use of resources to enmesh myself so much in a single aspect of the process, when I’m in charge of making sure the whole thing goes to completion?
+Part of the answer depends on how unique we are.
+You and I. Whether anyone can do what we did.
 Could you Drift with Tendo?
 Could I?
 Can any two people do this?
-Or is personality and alignment and intent—are they all important.
-Were we unusually successful, or were we only barely any good?”
+Or is personality and alignment and intent—are they all important?
+Were we unusually successful or were we only barely any good?”

-“We were good,” Serge says, like a dredge grinding over rock.
-“You know we were.”
+“We’re good,” Serge says, a dredge grinding over rock.

-“Because if I do it, it has to be because I’d be good.
-To do it, to justify it, I’d have to be amazing.
+“If I do it, it has to be because I’d be good.
+To justify it, I’ll have to be amazing.
 One of the best.
 One of the best ever.
-Otherwise, I should sit behind my desk and yell at people to work faster.
-Do you know what I mean?”
+Otherwise I should sit behind my desk and yell at people to work faster.
+You get me?”

 “I do.
-And I think there’s a chance that you would be that good.
-That we’d be that good.
+But I think you would be that good.
+I think we’d be that good.
 You’d have to learn how to fight.
-You’d probably have to learn my style.
+You should learn my style.
 From me.”

 Serge snorts.
-“You’re going to want to kill me with your bare hands most days.
+“You’ll wanna kill me with your bare hands most days.
 I’ve seen that brain of yours.
-You’re going to hate me, every day single day I set you back on your ass because I’m better than you.
-Every goddamned day.
-Until the day that I’m not better.”
+You’ll hate me every single day I set you back on your ass because I’m better than you.
+Every damn day.
+Until the day I’m not better.”

 Lightcap lifts an eyebrow.

-“Tomorrow,” Serge says.
-“We’ll start.
+“Tomorrow,” Serge says, “we’ll start.
 Light stuff.
 The lightest of the light.
 Talking through it.
 Ask your neurosurgeon when you can start high impact training.
-Probably it’ll be five more weeks.
+Probably it’ll be another five weeks.
 Maybe longer.”

 Lightcap nods.

-Serge runs a hand over his buzzcut and then continues, like he’s cranking a release-valve open, “I can’t believe you jacked right into your brainstem without securing the frame.
-I can’t believe Dr. Schoenfeld had the balls to drill into your head, freehand.
+Serge runs a hand over his buzzcut and continues, like he’s cranking a release-valve open, “I can’t believe you made Jasper jack into your brainstem without securing the frame.
+I can’t believe he had the balls to drill into your head freehand.
 God.
 Never do anything like that again, it’s not worth it.”

 “It was absolutely worth it, baby,” Lightcap says, flat and certain.
 “I saved you.
 I saved the whole project.
 It was worth dying for either one of those things.”

 I thought you might be paralyzed, Lightcap thinks, when we stood and your spine was half-unbolted from that frame.
-But you were with me then, and, together, we decided to stand anyway.
-We did it for her, for the prototype, to redock her, because, in that moment, she felt just as important as we did.
+But we did it for her, for the prototype, to redock her, because, in that moment, she felt just as important as we did.
 Who did that feeling come from?
 Me?
 You?
-Some strange echo of life that our minds breathed into her?
+Some strange echo of life our minds breathed into her?

 “It’s gonna be that kind of a decade,” Lightcap tells him.